farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

     - **CreatedCnecIds** holds the ID of the FARAO CNEC that was created (if applicable) from this "Measurements", for the given contingency & instant.
 This is the ID the user should use to query the internal CRAC & RaoResult objects.

-Here is a full example of MonitoredSeriesCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of MonitoredSeriesCreationContext usage to export user-comprehensible RAO results:

 ```java
 CimCracCreationContext cimCracCreationContext = ...